The Irish Association for Cultural, Economic and Social Relations: Creation

 The Association was created by unionists and nationalists alarmed by growing divisions across the island in the decade after the creation of the two new jurisdictions on the island and was a deliberate attempt to prevent ever more bitter relations.

-A good account of the Association's origins is provided by (Lord) Paul Bew in his 1993 book published by the Institute of Irish Studies at QUB.
+An account of the Association's origins is provided by (Lord) Paul Bew in his 1993 book published by the Institute of Irish Studies at Queen's University Belfast.

-In a memoir by the son of an early President John Johnston (served 1946-1954) there is a further elaboration of the circumstances in which the Association was founded and an illuminating account of important meetings held in the 1960s.
+In a memoir by the son of an early President John Johnston (served 1946–1954) there is a further elaboration of the circumstances in which the Association was founded and an illuminating account of important meetings held in the 1960s.

 Vision: Reason and goodwill to take the place of passion and prejudice in Ireland, North and South.

 Mission: To make a real contribution to the growth of reconciliation, mutual trust and respect through providing an impartial forum for dialogue and debate.